 This is a simulation study of weight-based and precedence-based clustering paradigms in VANETs under an experimentally-derived channel model.
 The study reveals that CH election schemes accounting for driver intention form more stable and long-lived clusters.
 The results also show that ignoring elements of the VANET channel (such as vehicular shadowing) results in an unreliable comparative analysis of protocol performance.

-Pourashraf, P, Safaei, F & Franklin, DR 2014, 'Minimisation of video downstream bit rate for large scale immersive video conferencing by utilising the perceptual variations of quality', Multimedia and Expo (ICME), 2014 IEEE International Conference on, IEEE International Conference on Multimedia and Expo, IEEE, Chengdu, China, pp. 1-6.View/Download from: UTS OPUS or Publisher's site
+Pourashraf, P, Safaei, F & Franklin, DR 2014, 'Minimisation of video downstream bit rate for large scale immersive video conferencing by utilising the perceptual variations of quality', Multimedia and Expo (ICME), 2014 IEEE International Conference on, IEEE International Conference on Multimedia and Expo, IEEE, Chengdu, China, pp. 1-6.View/Download from: Publisher's site

-Rafiei, A, Maali, Y, Abolhasan, M, Franklin, D & Smith, S 2013, 'An iteratively tuned fuzzy logic movement model in WSN using particle swarm optimization', 2013, 7th International Conference on Signal Processing and Communication Systems, ICSPCS 2013 - Proceedings, International Conference on Signal Processing and Communication Systems, IEEE, Carrara, VIC, Australia.View/Download from: UTS OPUS or Publisher's site
+Rafiei, A, Maali, Y, Abolhasan, M, Franklin, D & Smith, S 2013, 'An iteratively tuned fuzzy logic movement model in WSN using particle swarm optimization', 2013, 7th International Conference on Signal Processing and Communication Systems, ICSPCS 2013 - Proceedings, International Conference on Signal Processing and Communication Systems, IEEE, Carrara, VIC, Australia.View/Download from: Publisher's site

 In contrast to adding new nodes, relocation of deployed nodes in mobile wireless sensor networks seems to be an effective solution to cope with undesirable, unpredictable and uncontrolled network topology changes due to nodes' drift and failure.
 At the price of less global control, there is a trend in recent years towards giving nodes more autonomy and devising localized relocation algorithms to address challenges of network topology control in harsh and hostile environments in the absence of centralized control.
 Inspired by laws of nature, a large variety of distributed node relocation algorithms have been designed to alleviate undesirable oscillations caused by local interactions and uncertainties among autonomous nodes as they reach their desired formations.
 Force-based distributed relocation algorithms governed by virtual push-pull forces among autonomous nodes are among such aforesaid algorithms.
 Adapting fuzzy logic model in exerting proper amount of forces to reduce node movement oscillation seems to be promising as its conforms well with uncertainties and interactions of autonomous nodes.
 However, parameters of fuzzy logic relocation model should be tuned so to enable nodes to exert proper amount of forces among their in-range neighbours.
 In this paper, by using particle swarm optimization, parameters of fuzzy relocation model are obtained based on the desired combinations of performance metrics within nodes' range in each movement iteration.
 The result shows that our model either outperforms or matches DSSA movement model. © 2013 IEEE.